hdShang/arxiv-daily/docs/cs-CV/2025-10-16/papers/251014885v2-you-may-speak-freely-improving-the-fine-grained-visual-recognition-c.md

 ---
 layout: default
-title: You May Speak Freely: Improving the Fine-Grained Visual Recognition Capabilities of Multimodal Large Language Models with Answer Extraction
+title: "You May Speak Freely: Improving the Fine-Grained Visual Recognition Capabilities of Multimodal Large Language Models with Answer Extraction"
 ---

 # You May Speak Freely: Improving the Fine-Grained Visual Recognition Capabilities of Multimodal Large Language Models with Answer Extraction